Who is eligible to vote?

 What information should the Candidate Statement cover?

-1. Explain to us your thoughts about the GNEC and what are your objectives in committing service as a member of the Board of Directors?
+1. Explain to us your thoughts about the GNEC and what you can contribute as a potential member of the Board of Directors?

-2. Knowing that the agency helps to represent the interests of over 1500 NGOs, how, specifically, do you plan to contribute to the success of the organization?
+2. How, specifically, do you plan to contribute to the success of the organization?

 What information should the endorsement letter contain?

-The endorsement letter should come from the head representative of the candidate’s organization and confirm the following:
+The endorsement letter should come from the Head of the candidate’s organization and confirm the following:

--the organization is associated with DGC and has had its 2021 biennial review approved. -the name of the main representative and the email address to be used for contact
+-The name of the main representative and the email address to be used for contact.

--the candidate is a DGC-acknowledged representative of the NGO
+-The candidate should be a representative of the UNDGC affiliated NGOs.

-Reminder: If your organization should have been qualified to vote and did not receive an email, inviting you to vote, check your spam/junk/promotion folders.
-Otherwise, send a query to: nomselectionschair@gnec.ngo
+Reminder: If your organization is qualified to vote and you did not receive an email, please check your spam/junk/promotion folders or send an inquiry to: nomselectionschair@gnec.ngo

-The Global NGO Executive Committee (GNEC) was founded in 1962 to promote a closer working relationship between the United Nations and the non-governmental organizations (NGOs) associated with it.
-GNEC acts as a liaison between the NGO community and the UN's Department of Global Communications (DGC).
+The Global NGO Executive Committee (GNEC) was founded in 1962 to promote a closer working relationship between the United Nations and the non-governmental organizations (NGOs) affiliated with it.
+GNEC acts as a liaison between the NGO community and the UN's Department of Global Communications (UNDGC).
 GNEC provides strategic guidance to help NGOs become more effective partners of the UN.

 If you would like more info about NGO Reporter, or wish to subscribe: